Trading Depth Interview #10: FuturesTrader71 — A Tale of A Calm Mastermind (FT71)

 Prop trading is defined as hiring somebody who becomes an actual official employee of a firm.
 The firm puts 100% of the risk capital, owns 100% of the account, the equipment and everything else, and the employee’s job is to use firm’s resources to extract profits from the market.
 In return for these profits, the firm takes all the risks, and the trader gets up to 80% of the net profit at the end of the month.
 What I’m doing now with Convergent is I try to create this environment virtually.
 The chat room is split into channels, each channel is being treated as a room within a prop shop, so in global indexes, you only talk about global indexes.
 That’s the first phase.

 The second phase is the Convergent trader program.
 Basically, it’s a program where I would put new traders through so that when they finish the program, they have a standard level of knowledge and a way of looking at the market.
 Once people go through the program, the goal is to use the tool to monitor people’s performance trading and to look for the talent and offer that talent a proposition.
 Why do that?
 That is because you can own a 100% of a $1,000 of profit or you can own 50% of a $50,000 of profit.
 With prop you get the leverage, you get the exchange, membership rates, you trade a cost, and at the end of the month we look at your net result and you get paid whatever that net result is.
 Same thing I did physically at the Board of Trade in Chicago, but I wanna do it virtually.

 to somebody who has strong potential.

-Right now we are still in a community building phase, so it’s all about a chat room that operates efficiently and properly, and continuing education.
+Right now we are still in a community-building phase, so it’s all about a chat room that operates efficiently and properly, and continuing education.
 Every week I’m doing a webinar, at least once or twice a week, and this is open to everyone at this point.
-It’s about a place where you can get a good quality information from people who actually care.
+It’s about a place where you can get good quality information from people who actually care.